 Chapter 13 is a type of bankruptcy that restructures your debt.
 It’s known as a “wage earner’s plan” because it enables borrowers who earn a steady income to develop a plan to repay all or part of their debts.

 When you apply for Chapter 13 bankruptcy, you’ll make a list of all your debts, as well as provide information on your income and regular expenses.
 With the help of a bankruptcy trustee appointed by the court, you’ll come up with a plan for repaying your creditors on a three- or five-year plan.
-The plan will allocate your disposable income toward your debts on a “pro rata” basis, or proportionally based on what you owe.
-Chapter 13 repayment plans limit monthly payments to no more than 15% of your disposable income.
+The plan will allocate your disposable income toward your debts on a “pro rata” basis, or proportionally based on what you owe to each creditor.
 Disposable income is the income left over after you’ve paid all of your essential expenses.
 Once you’ve completed the bankruptcy payment plan, the court will discharge the remaining balances of qualifying debts.

 Eligibility Requirements for Chapter 13